 - 26.12.1 School/Team Requirement.
 Any school that does not participate in all DCIAA sanctioned Indoor Track meets is not eligible to compete in the City Championships. - 26.12.2 Elementary and Middle School Participant (Individual) Requirement.
-An elementary or middle school student-athlete shall compete in one (1) DCIAA Indoor Track meet prior to the Indoor Track Championship. - 26.12.3 High School Participant (Individual) Requirement.
-A high school student-athlete must participate in two (2) Indoor Track meets one of which must be a DCIAA meet. - 26.12.4 Participant Seeding.
+An elementary or middle

+- school student-athlete shall compete in one (1) DCIAA Indoor Track meet prior to the Indoor Track Championship. - 26.12.3 High School Participant (Individual) Requirement.
+A high school student-athlete shall compete in one (1) DCIAA Indoor Track meet prior to the Indoor Track Championship. - 26.12.4 Participant Seeding.
 It is the responsibility of the coach to provide the Department of Athletics with official meet results to verify an athlete's participation for the purposes of seeding.
 The coach shall submit the required information prior to the championship meet.
 The Assistant Athletic Director will specify how that information is to be received.